Bergerac

 5 November 2025 21:55

-Here’s our first glimpse of Zoë in the second season of broadcaster U’s Jersey crime drama Bergerac, which will air in 2026 (click/tap on the photo to see the full version).
+Here’s our very first glimpse of Zoë in the second season of broadcaster U’s Jersey crime drama Bergerac, which will air in 2026 (click/tap on the photo to see the full version).
 She returns as smart, witty Charlie Hungerford, mother-in-law to maverick detective Jim Bergerac (played by Damien Moloney).

 Charlie is pictured at what looks like a party with her granddaughter Kim (Chloé Sweetlove) and new character Nigel (Adrian Edmondson), who U’s latest Bergerac press release describes as ‘a charming new presence in Charlie’s life’.
 Sounds intriguing!